Vanessa-Salgado/Vanessa-Salgado/README.md

 # Who is she?

 I’m interested in tecnology for environmental and social good.
+Let's talk about the issues!

 I’m currently learning how to de-stress and be in the moment.

-I enjoy spending time with friends, reading, being a mom of 2, and making new things.
+I enjoy spending time with friends, being a mom of 2 (Luna->🐱and Bebs->🐶), reading, and making new things.

  # What's she up to?